-Welcome to the Department of Surgery at the University of Florida College of Medicine!
+Welcome to the UF Department of Surgery!
 Our department has a long tradition of training outstanding clinical surgeons and leaders in academic surgery.
 The fundamental mission of our department is to provide excellence in patient care, research and education.

 Each division has strong leadership and is comprised of dynamic and diverse faculty members who are leaders in their specialties and highly-dedicated to resident education and clinical training.